smartdevicelink/sdl_server/documentation/guides/User Interface/Applications/index.md

 ### Policy Table Preview
 This is an example of how the app and its required permissions will appear in the Policy Table.
 ```
 {
-    nicknames: [
+  "nicknames": [
-      "App Display Names"
+    "Livio Music",
+    "Livio Music Player"
   ],
-    keep_context: true,
+  "keep_context": true,
-    steal_focus: true,
+  "steal_focus": true,
-    priority: "NONE",
+  "priority": "NONE",
-    default_hmi: "NONE",
+  "default_hmi": "NONE",
-    groups: [
+  "groups": [
-      "FunctionalGroup1",
-      "FunctionalGroup2",
-      "FunctionalGroup3"
+    "AdministratorGroup",
+    "AppServiceConsumerGroup",
+    "AppServiceProviderGroup",
+    "Base-4",
+    "DialNumberOnlyGroup",
+    "DrivingCharacteristics-3",
+    "HapticGroup",
+    "Notifications",
+    "OnKeyboardInputOnlyGroup",
+    "OnTouchEventOnlyGroup"
   ],
+  "moduleType": [],
+  "RequestType": [],
+  "RequestSubType": [],
+  "app_services": {
+    "MEDIA": {
+      "service_names": [
+        "Livio Music",
+        "Livio Music Player"
+      ],
-    moduleType: [
+      "handled_rpcs": [
+        {
+          "function_id": 41
+        }
       ]
+    },
+    "NAVIGATION": {
+      "service_names": [
+        "Livio",
+        "Livio Music and Nav"
+      ],
+      "handled_rpcs": [
+        {
+          "function_id": 45
+        },
+        {
+          "function_id": 32784
+        },
+        {
+          "function_id": 46
+        }
+      ]
+    }
+  },
+  "hybrid_app_preference": "MOBILE"
 }
 ```
 ## Significance of Approval States
 The top right corner of the application's review page contains a drop down allowing the user to change the approval state of the application.
 See below for what each state signifies.

 ##### Pending
 New applications and updated applications that reach your SDL Policy Server will be granted the approval state of pending.
 Pending applications are treated like limited applications in that they will not be given any changes requested, but will be given permissions in default functional groups.
 Pending applications require action performed on them in order for the application to be officially approved or limited.

 ##### Staging
 Applications in the staging state will have their permissions granted when using the staging policy table, but not the production policy table.
 This mode is useful for testing purposes.

 ##### Accepted
 Applications in the accepted state will have their permissions granted when using both the staging and the production policy table.
 This state is for applications that are allowed to be used in a production environment.

 ##### Limited
 Limited applications will not receive their requested changes.
 However, permissions received from the previously accepted version and from default functional groups will still be given.
 Additional options include providing a reasoning for limiting the application for your future reference.
 While in the limited state, you also have the option to blacklist the application.